How Far are we From Solid-State Batteries in EVs?

 The road ahead

 Electric vehicles are going to be the future of the transportation industry.
 It is estimated that by the year 2030, electric vehicles on roads are expected to increase to 145 million.
-Due to this acceptance of electric vehicles by the public because of the host of benefits it offers, it of utmost importance for the automotive companies to develop safe and stable batteries with longer charge cycles to power them.
-With solid state batteries showing promise in achieving this, it is expected that majority of the electric vehicles would be powered by solid state batteries in the future.
+The public’s acceptance of electric vehicles due to the host of benefits they offer has led to, it is of utmost importance for automotive companies to develop safe and stable batteries with longer charge cycles to power them.
+Experts expect that solid state batteries will power the majority of electric vehicles in the future, showing promise in achieving this goal.

 How useful was this post?